FIDM to open resources on L.A. Campus for spring 2021. For the latest on our operations related to COVID-19, click here.

 This continuation of Apparel Process I covers contemporary construction including a denim jacket, knit hoodie and 5-pocket jean, finishing processes, and emerging trends in apparel production.
 Includes a three (3) hour lab.
 Prerequisite: MFTG 1400

-The second computer sketching course focuses on the application of Photoshop in the fashion industry, advanced techniques using Illustrator, and development of ePortfolios, and an introduction to 3-D design.
+The second computer sketching course focuses on the application of Photoshop in the fashion industry, advanced techniques using Illustrator, development of ePortfolios, and the implementation of 3-D design ideas in production, industry standard apparel CADs.
 Prerequisite: MFTG 1880

 In this introduction to the design and product development processes involved in creating fashion apparel, students examine the development of collections and groups for specific target markets and study the technical processes of costing and specifications required to produce the merchandise.
 Students develop their own line of apparel for a specific target customer and provide the technical packs necessary for production of the line.
 Prerequisites: MFTG 1100, MFTG 2050